 11. Binge watch a TV series

-The last item on my list is binge watching an old TV series (try Hulu for the best shows) or Amazon streaming (free with Amazon Prime).
-If you do not have Amazon Prime, consider a 30-Day Free Trial.
+The last item on my list is binge watching an old TV series (try Hulu for the best shows), also you can consider a 30-Day Free Trial.

 The Final Word